 Not surprisingly, models like the Patagonia R2 that were the most breathable were also most susceptible to the wind.
 If you carry a breathable fleece into the backcountry, make sure to always bring along a shell in case the wind picks up.
 And if you are looking for a combination fleece/shell jacket, check out The Best Softshell Jacket for Women Review.

 As with wind protection, very few products that we tested provided any protection from the rain.
 While fleece is naturally hydrophobic (the fibers don't absorb water like cotton does), water can still saturate through the material and get you wet.

 The "Hardface Technology" on the Arc'teryx Fortrez Hoody repels water, but only up to a point.
 It is still not designed to keep you dry in a heavy rain, but the finish does make it more versatile than any of the other models we reviewed.
 The North Face Denali Jacket has nylon panels on its shoulders, and water did bead up and roll off that jacket, so it will keep you drier in a light rain.
-Otherwise, it's best to always carry an impermeable layer with you on your adventure.
-Check out The Best Rain Jacket for Women Review for more options there.
+The nylon shell on the front of the Outdoor Research Deviator also repels water, but the arms and back do not.
+While these models might give you a bit more time to find shelter if you get caught out in a storm, it's best to always carry an impermeable layer with you on your adventures.
+Check out The Best Rain Jacket for Women Review for your next waterproof layer.

 Style and Fit